AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/secure-connections.md

 ## Connect to a remote environment

 You can connect to a remote environment using the `magento-cloud` CLI or an SSH command.
-The `magento-cloud` CLI commands can only be used in Starter and Pro Integration environments.
+The `magento-cloud` CLI commands can only be used in Starter and Pro integration environments.

 ### Use the Cloud CLI